qmlbook/qmlbook/en/ch16/index.rst

     :language: cpp

 In the example the ``QGuiApplication`` encapsulates all that is related to the application instance (e.g. application name, command line arguments and managing the event loop).
-The ``QQmlApplicationEngine`` manages the hierachical order of contexts and components.
+The ``QQmlApplicationEngine`` manages the hierarchical order of contexts and components.
 It requires typical a qml file to be loaded as the starting point of your application.
 In this case it is a ``main.qml`` containing a window and a text type.

 .. note::